actionml/harness/nav-hinting.md

   - **decayFunction**: Must be one of `"click-order"`, `"click-time"`, `"half-life"`.
 The `"click-order"` and `"click-time"` functions needs no `"halfLifeDecayLambda"` parameters.
 The default is `"click-order"` if omitted.
   - **halfLifeDecayLambda**: defines how quickly the weight of the event diminishes via the equation: ![](images/half-life-equation.png) This is only used if the decay function is `"half-life"`.
 This is a string corresponding to a duration and must be specified if the decay function is `"half-life"`, there is no default.
 The format for the string is, for example `"4 days"` or `"100 days"`.
 Days are the largest unit of a duration.
   - **num**: how many of the highest ranking hints to return.
 Default = 1 if omitted.
+  - **updatesPerModelWrite**: how many conversions to process before the in-memory live model is saved.
+Any conversions between the last save and the current state of the Engine will be lost on shutdown (this is usually not a big problem unless the site has very low volume of conversions.
+Pick a number here that is high for a conversions per day site and low for a lower volume site. **Note**: User Journeys are saved as they happen and so are not lost, only conversions that affect the hinting model may be lost.
+If this setting is set to 1, no conversions will be lost but this will slow the processing of conversions.
+Test to see if speed of conversion processing becomes a problem and adjust this setting accrdingly

 # Training